-Students are not permitted in the halls, stairways, restrooms, or empty classrooms during class time without their signed planner or classroom pass.
-A teacher or supervisor may call the dean's office if a student needs to leave the classroom in cases of illness or extreme emergency.
-Students who abuse the use of hall passes will be put on the no pass list.
+Students are not permitted in the halls, stairways, restrooms, or empty classrooms during class time without their signed planner or a lanyard classroom pass.
+A teacher or supervisor may allow a student to leave the classroom in cases of illness or extreme emergency.
+Passes may not be issued to students to conduct personal business.